 Formulation: The lyophilised samples should each be reconstituted with 100 µl sterile distilled water.
 The mAb will then be in PBS without any stabilisers or preservatives at a concentration of 1 mgr/ml.
 As a result of the lyophilisation procedure, the reconstituted antibody may contain small amounts of denatured protein in the form of aggregates that may interfere with some applications such as immunohistochemistry (e.g. by giving high backgrounds).
 We therefore highly recommend centrifuging (microcentrifuge) the reconstituted antibody before use and using the supernatant.

 Concentration: Concentration after reconstitution: 1.00 mg/ml as determined by A280 nm (A280 nm = 1.47 corresponds to 1 mg/ml antibody).

 Mouse monoclonal antibodies J2, J5 and K1 can be used for ELISA, dsRNA-immunoblotting, immunoaffinity chromatography and in certain systems also for immunohistochemistry (see references).
+The optimum working dilution of each antibody for any specific application should be established by titration.
 Please note that nucleic acid separation prior to dsRNA-immunoblotting must be carried out by polyacrylamide gel electrophoresis, because the sensitivity of detection is considerably lower after blotting from agarose gels.
 Not for use for clinical purposes.
 For in vitro use only.

 Shipping Conditions: Ship at ambient temperature.